pristonmuema/clean-architecture-spring-boot/README.md

 - `utils`: Where our global utility helper classes resides.

-- `HospitalServiceApplication.java`: This is the main class to run our project.
+- `CleanServiceApplication.java`: This is the main class to run our project.
 It initializes our Spring application and connects all the components together.

 ## API Usage (Swagger UI Documentation)